 Monthly and Quarterly Remittance Returns

-The primary vehicles for remitting withheld taxes to the government are the remittance returns.
-Historically filed monthly, the BIR has shifted some of these to a quarterly basis to ease the burden on taxpayers, although monthly remittances are still required in many cases, depending on the type of withholding tax involved.
-Under the current rules, taxpayers generally file tax returns electronically, while payments may be made electronically or manually through authorized channels.
+Withheld taxes are remitted through returns, typically filed monthly or quarterly, depending on the tax type.
+Under the current rules, taxpayers generally file tax returns electronically, while payments may be made electronically or manually through authorized channels.ย

 | BIR Form | Purpose | Remittance / Filing Rule | Deadline |